heinsdorf/datasciencecoursera/README.md

 # datasciencecoursera
-My course work for the JHU MOOC sequence on data science
+My course work for the JHU MOOC sequence on data science.